Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-asynchronous-java.md

 When the call stack is waiting for a return value, in this case from the `WeatherService`, it can’t execute additional code.
 In our case this means that our task will take more time.
 In the case of a visual application, the GUI will freeze and not respond to user input.
 To solve these kind of issues, we use multi-threading.

 ## Multi-threading NIO
-NIO (non blocking IO) is achieved by reserving software threads[^2].
+NI/O (non blocking I/O) is achieved by reserving software threads[^2].
 Reserving threads is not supported by all modern programming languages[^3], but it is supported in Java.
 Let’s look at an example:

 {% highlight java %}
 class Weather {